Muhammadiyah University of Surakarta

+UMS also operates A.R.
+Fachrudin Hospital (RS UMS), located at Jalan Adi Sucipto No. 167, Surakarta.
+The hospital was officially opened on 13 December 2025 and inaugurated by the Chairman of the Central Board of Muhammadiyah, Haedar Nashir, in the presence of the Mayor of Surakarta, Respati Ardi, accompanied by UMS Rector Harun Joko Prayitno.
+The hospital functions as a healthcare facility for the community as well as a supporting institution for the development of human resources in the health sector integrated with higher education, particularly for the people of Surakarta and surrounding areas.

 History

-Universitas Muhammadiyah Surakarta (UMS) is an institution of higher education under Persyarikatan Muhammadiyah.
+Muhammadiyah University of Surakarta (UMS) is an institution of higher education under Persyarikatan Muhammadiyah.
 UMS stands on the Decree of the Minister of Education and Culture (Decree No. 0330/O/1981.
 October 24, 1981) which changed its name from IKIP Muhammadiyah Surakarta.

 UMS is institutionally derived from the Faculty of Teacher Training and Education (Guidance and Counseling) Jakarta Muhammadiyah University of Surakarta Branch, which was established in 1957.
 The founders included Mother Sudalmiyah Suhud Rais, Radjab Month Hadipurnomo, Muhammad Syafa'at Habib, Sulastri Gito Atmodjo, and KH Syahlan Rosyidi, among others.

-On September 18, 1958, the new university was inaugurated by the Mayor of Surakarta Municipality, Werdhisastro HM Salih.
+On September 18, 1958, the new university was inaugurated by the mayor of Surakarta Municipality, Werdhisastro HM Salih.
 It had 51 students and 7 employed lecturers.
 Capital assets at inception were derived from the FKIP Jakarta Muhammadiyah University of Surakarta Branch, located at Jalan Lieutenant Colonel Sudiarto No. 60 Surakarta.

-The Dean of the college is Professor.
-Drs.
-Abdullah Sigit, Professor at University of Gadjah Mada University and the secretary Drs.
-M. Syafa'at Habib.
+The dean of the college was Abdullah Sigit, a professor at Gadjah Mada University, and the secretary Muhammad Syafa'at Habib.
 The majors offered have opened up education in general and include, Public Economics and Islamic Studies, Islamic Religious Education – the bachelor's degree, all of which have a registered status.

 In 1963, the majors were given the status equal to a diploma awarded at public universities (comparable to the Bachelor level) under the decree of the Minister of Higher Education and Science Number 106/A in 1963.